Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > A strong young man clutches the bars of his cell while struggling to keep his teeth from chattering.
 His clothes are shredded, and he is soaked from head to toe.
 ^287

 The man is [[4.
-World Almanac/NPCs/Emil Toranescu (COS).md\|Emil Toranescu]], a [[5.
+World Almanac/NPCs/Emil Toranescu.md\|Emil Toranescu]], a [[5.
 Mechanics/Bestiary/Humanoid/Werewolf.md\|werewolf]] with 72 hit points.
 He claims to be a resident of Vallaki who was chased by dire wolves to the castle.
 He begs the characters to rescue him, offering to help them in exchange.

 ![[6.
 Resources/5e Modules/Curse Of Strahd/img/043-cos04-18.webp#center\|Emil Toranescu]]